byrd-laif/soilMakers/readme.md

 **Soil to Soul; Humanity, finding one self a part of this circle of existence, thereby logically *Accepting* this circumstance, *responsibility* then means *ability*- an action oriented *authentic response* to the situation as it is, in the present moment.**

 ***The aesthetics of ecology.*** The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality, providing a powerful way of finding out which lifestyle patterns are balanced and which are not.
+Learning to live in the light of Nature.

 #### *Quality Of Life*